Backyard Wedding at a Nice Victorian House near Minneapolis, MN

 Aster Cafe

 Located in the old warehouse district of Minneapolis, MN, the Aster Cafe is a great place to have beautiful portraits.
-You should love this green frontage with arch windows and steel beam.
+You should love this green frontage with arched windows and steel beams.
 The interior is made with wood floors, brick walls, and wood tables.
 It’s an accumulation of European wood carved furniture and historical pieces of art.
 The effect is pretty similar to the Berwood Hill main room.
+That creates a warm and intimate atmosphere for events.

 Saint Paul Athletic Club

-If you have no idea of what it means, let’s say that it’s an impressive decor that looks made for a movie!
+If you have no idea what it means, let’s say that it’s an impressive decor that looks made for a movie!
 Being there and drinking a cocktail gives you the illusion that you reached the heights of your social life.
+It’s an amazing background for great portraiture and, of course, to host a wedding celebration.

 Marjorie Conservatory